Hyperbolic Metric Spaces and Stochastic Embeddings: log-Stochastic Embeddings and Hyperbolic Fillings

 Next,

 \end{proof}

-Lemma~\ref{lem:snowflakelogstochastic} shows that the property of $\log$-stochastic biLipschitz embeddability into (separable or bounded) ultrametric spaces is preserved under snowflake equivalences.
+Lemma~\ref{lem:snowflakelogstochastic} shows that the property of log-stochastic biLipschitz embeddability into (separable or bounded) ultrametric spaces is preserved under snowflake equivalences.
 Therefore, when $X$ is a hyperbolic metric space, we may unambiguously say that

-\emph{``$\partial X$ $\log$-stochastic biLipschitzly embeds into a bounded ultrametric space"} \\ without making reference to any particular visual metric on $\partial X$.
+\emph{``$\partial X$ log-stochastic biLipschitzly embeds into a bounded ultrametric space"} \\ without making reference to any particular visual metric on $\partial X$.
 We will make such a statement in Theorem~\ref{thm:Hypstochasticums} with this understanding in mind.

-The following result is an immediate corollary of Lemma~\ref{lem:snowflakelogstochastic} and Theorem~\ref{thm:Nagatasnowflakestochastic} and provides our main example of spaces that $\log$-stochastic biLipschitzly embed into ultrametric spaces.
+The following result is an immediate corollary of Lemma~\ref{lem:snowflakelogstochastic} and Theorem~\ref{thm:Nagatasnowflakestochastic} and provides our main example of spaces that log-stochastic biLipschitzly embed into ultrametric spaces.
 We omit the proof.

 \begin{corollary} Let $Z$ be a bounded, separable, pointed metric space of finite Nagata dimension.
-Then $Z$ $\log$-stochastic biLipschitzly embeds into a separable, bounded, pointed ultrametric space. \end{corollary}
+Then $Z$ log-stochastic biLipschitzly embeds into a separable, bounded, pointed ultrametric space. \end{corollary}

-The next result is the fundamental lemma of $\log$-stochastic biLipschitz embeddings, and it should be seen as our motivation to define such a notion in the first place.
+The next result is the fundamental lemma of log-stochastic biLipschitz embeddings, and it should be seen as our motivation to define such a notion in the first place.